 Organic vs. Synthetic

-Most lawn fertilizers contain chemical and synthetic ingredients, but a few are made from all natural components.
+Most lawn fertilizers contain chemical and synthetic ingredients, but a few are made from totally natural components.

-Synthetic: Chemicals made in a laboratory to mimic the nutrients found in nature are the main components of synthetic fertilizers.
+- Synthetic: Chemicals made in a laboratory to mimic the nutrients found in nature are the main components of synthetic fertilizers.
 Depending on the product, synthetic fertilizers may also be enriched with essential minerals found in healthy soil, such as calcium, magnesium, or boron.
-While lawns will react to both types of fertilizers favorably, the high nitrogen content in some synthetic fertilizers can harm aquatic life if it runs off in waterways.
+While lawns will react to both types of fertilizers favorably, the high nutrient content in some synthetic fertilizers can harm aquatic life if it runs off in waterways.
 We have omitted synthetic fertilizers from consideration for this article because of the potentially negative environmental impact.

 Knowing when to fertilize is just as important as using the right fertilizer.
 St. Augustine grass should be fertilized for the first time in spring only after turning fully green.
 Fertilizing it before that time may damage the grass.
 Apply an all-purpose lawn fertilizer that’s high in nitrogen at the rate recommended on the package.
 After that, St. Augustine grass should be fertilized every 6 to 8 weeks, depending on the product’s recommendations.